neutronstriker/Drill_Controller/code/DrillController/DrillController/Readme.txt

 But again becarefull don't decrease the ADC freq to so low that the whole program will be slowed down because of it.

-Anyway I still feel it was not worth the effort of building it because it can immitate the effect of raw power with all this control, speed, direction and protection.
+Anyway I still feel it was not worth the effort of building it because it cannot immitate the effect of raw power with all this control, speed, direction and protection.
 If it is completely on raw power then only it can be effective in serving its purpose well which is to DRILL.